threefoldtecharchive/0-templates/templates/etcd/README.md

 - `update_cluster`: updates the cluster value in self.data.
 This should be used to update the service with info about all the members of this cluster.
 - `insert_record`: inserts a key/value in etcd
 - `get_record`: retrieves a value of a key in etcd
+- `delete_record`: delete record by key from etcd server